adobe/aem-rum-conversion/README.md

 `fragmentElement` is the parent HTML Element included dynamically where we want to track conversions \
 `defaultFormConversionName` is the name we want to use to track the conversion of a form, when a conversion name is not defined in the section or document metadata.
 This parameter is optional.
 Typical use case is to pass the path to the fragment that contains the form.

-## Initialization for projects without Plugin System (DEPRECATED)
+## Initialization for projects without Plugin System
-** This approach is deprecated, and kept temporarily for backwards compatibility purposes ** In your `script.js` find the method `loadLazy()`.
+In your `script.js` find the method `loadLazy()`.
 At the end of the method add the following code: